vkondi/ai-code-reviewer/README.md

 ## Usage

+1. Paste your code into the editor (the app will try to auto-detect the language)
-1. Select the programming language from the dropdown menu
+2. Optionally, select the programming language from the dropdown menu
-2. Paste your code into the editor
 3. Click the "Review Code" button
 4. Wait for the AI to analyze your code
 5. Review the suggestions and refactored code
 6. Use the "Copy Code" button to copy the refactored code to your clipboard
+7. Use the floating theme toggle button in the bottom-right corner to switch between light and dark modes

 ## Technologies Used